TheChristofferWeiss/cursor_projectbase/README.md

      - `http://localhost:3000/auth/callback` (for local development)
      - `http://localhost:3000/**`

-**✅ Cloud infrastructure is now set up and ready for deployment!**
+**✅ Vercel is now configured!** When you push to GitHub, Vercel will automatically deploy.

 ---

-### Phase 2: Develop Locally

-Now that cloud infrastructure is ready, develop locally using local Supabase for faster iteration.

-#### Step 4: Set Up Local Supabase
+### Step 4: Set Up Local Supabase for Development

+Now set up local Supabase - this is where you'll develop and test your application.

 **Important:** Run these commands **one at a time** in your terminal.